mhjnmohit/Stadium_Ticket_Booking_Project/README.md

 - Database File: stadiumdb.sql

 ## Database Setup Steps
-1.Open XAMPP Control Panel
+1. Open XAMPP Control Panel
-2.Start Apache and MySQL
+2. Start Apache and MySQL
-3.Open browser and go to phpMyAdmin
+3. Open browser and go to phpMyAdmin
-4.Create a new database named: stadiumdb
+4. Create a new database named: stadiumdb
-5.Select the database and click on Import
+5. Select the database and click on Import
-6.Import the file: stadiumdb.sql
+6. Import the file: stadiumdb.sql
-7.Database tables will be created automatically
+7. Database tables will be created automatically

 ## Folder Structure